The Ultimate Guide To Thanksgiving Emails: Ideas & Tips

 Good timing matters a lot for your email campaign because it affects open rates, sales, and even your brand’s reputation.
 Follow these simple steps and your Thanksgiving emails will be a success:

 3. Add a Black Friday mention to your Happy Thanksgiving email.
-Throwing a quick reminder about upcoming sales to the Thanksgiving campaign is an elegant way to let your customers know you appreciate them without asking to make a purchase.
+Throwing a quick reminder about upcoming sales to the Thanksgiving campaign is an elegant way to let your customers know you appreciate them without asking them to make a purchase.

 How to write a perfect Thanksgiving email